griffda/PROCESS-/documentation/proc-pages/development/pre-commit.md

     ```

     To avoid the need to re-add files a second time you could run `black .` which will do the formatting (of Python code) that pre-commit would do.

+!!! example "black won't fix all flake8 issues"
+    Flake8 (as has been stressed on this documentation) is a linter and not a formatter.
+This means flake8 will never make any changes to your Python source code.

+    Consider the following file very simple file, `example.py`:

+    ```python
+    from process.fortran import tfcoil_variables, fwbs_variables

+    def get_whttf():
+        return tfcoil_variables.whttf
+    ```

+    Flake8 will return the following trace for this file:
+    ```
+    example.py:1:47 F401 Module fwbs_variables imported but never used
+    ```
+    because `fwbs_variables` is imported, but never used.
+However, this is not a style issue, it is a semantic issue.
+Therefore, `black` will not fix this issue.
+It is up to the developer to rectify this issue manually, `git add` the fixed file, and finally re-do the `git commit` command.

 ## Pre-commit and the `quality` CI stage